wesleimp/stylua.nvim/README.md

 # stylua.nvim

-stylua.nvim is a simple plugin that format you Lua code using StyLua
+stylua.nvim is a simple plugin that format your Lua code using StyLua

 ## Requirements